WeblateOrg/weblate/docs/admin/memory.rst

 Management interface
 ++++++++++++++++++++

-There are several management commands to manipulate with the translation memory content, these operate on memory as whole not filtered by scopes (unless requested by parameters):
+There are several management commands to manipulate the translation memory content.
+These operate on the translation memory as whole, unfiltered by scopes (unless requested by parameters):

 :djadmin:`dump_memory`
-    Exporting the memory into JSON :djadmin:`import_memory`
+    Exports the memory into JSON :djadmin:`import_memory`
-    Importing TMX or JSON files into the memory :djadmin:`list_memory`
+    Imports TMX or JSON files into the translation memory :djadmin:`list_memory`
-    Listing memory content
+    Lists memory content
 :djadmin:`delete_memory`
-    Deleting content from the memory
+    Deletes content from the memory